 In the 19th century times families were much larger than today.
 That was partly because infant mortality was high.
 People had many children and accepted that not all of them would survive.

-In the 19th century the Father was head of the family.
-He wife and children respected him and obeyed him (at least that was the theory!).
+In the 19th century the father was head of the family.
 Divorce was made legal in 1857 but it was very rare even in 1900.

 In the 19th Century Middle class boys went to grammar schools.
 Middle class girls went to private schools were they were taught 'accomplishments' such as music and sewing.
 In 1900 middle class children had plenty of toys.
 They played with wood or porcelain dolls and toys like Noah's arks with wooden animals.
 Poor children did not have any toys.
 Plasticine was invented in 1897 by William Harbutt.
 It was first made commercially in 1900.
 Also in 1900 Frank Hornby invented a toy called meccano.

 In the 19th century well off people lived in very comfortable houses.
 (Although their servants lived in cramped quarters, often in the attic).
 However to us middle class homes would seem overcrowded with furniture, ornaments and nick-knacks.

 Gas fires became common in the 1880s.
 Gas cookers became common in the 1890s.
 The electric light bulb was invented in 1879 but at first electric light was expensive.
 In 1900 most middle class families still used gas.

 In the early 19th century only rich people had bathrooms.
 In the 1870s and 1880s many middle class Victorians had bathrooms built.
 The water was heated by gas.

 In the 1890s, for the well to do, a new style or art and decoration appeared called Art Nouveau.
 It involved swirling and flowing lines and stylized plant forms.